cerebris/jsonapi-resources/README.md

 ##### Immutable Resources

-Resources that are immutable should be declared as such with the `immutable method`.
+Resources that are immutable should be declared as such with the `immutable` method.
 Immutable resources will only generate routes for `index`, `show` and `show_relationship`.

 ###### Immutable for Readonly